 Chorus frogs are peeping, the trillium blooms have turned from white to purple, and leaves of all the deciduous plants are bursting forth in an orchestrated unfolding, filling, and spreading.
 And among the most beautiful displays is poison oak.
 Its buds open to crimson or red leaves that uncrinkle and spread.
 They stop at a fierce and stubby size in the sun, but continue to an impossibly wide, thin sheet in the deepest shade.
 And months from now, those leaves will stand guard, tough under the beating sun, or some feet away in the shade, will drape as delicately as do the leaves of any shaded woodland plant.
 In the sun, clusters of fruit hang like vegetable pearls, each orb enlaced with black lines, as delicate as jewelry.
 Then before fall fogs have sunken into the valleys, the leaves hint at, and finally take on a bronze or red hue.
-And when the wind and rain threatens to batter, leaves fall to the ground.
+And when the wind and rain threaten to batter, leaves fall to the ground.
 Winter comes.
 Now the poison oak still pulls my view: the young winter twigs look reddish and rubbery.
 They are felted with fine hairs.
 There are small buds that I know, late in spring, will explode again with uncrinkling, spreading leaves.

 Yes, I’m a fanatic.